The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Single-code platform rigidity

 Some CPQ platforms are single-code solutions.
-Any change or update impacts the entire customer base, limiting flexibility and forcing resellers to build manual workarounds for their unique requirements.
+Any change or update that impacts the entire customer base limits flexibility and forces resellers to build manual workarounds for their unique requirements.

 Performance overhead